The Mestiza Muse

 Pureology Strength Cure Shampoo and Conditioner Duo

 An essential addition for colored hair, this shampoo and conditioner duo features a potent combination of color-preserving agents along with a fusion of natural and synthetic ceramides.
-Together, they work harmoniously to repair and safeguard against hair breakage, ensuring vibrant and enduring color results.
+Together, they work to repair and safeguard against further damage, ensuring vibrant and enduring color results.

 Shampoo Ingredients: Aqua/Water/Eau, Sodium Cocoyl Isethionate, Disodium Laureth Sulfosuccinate, Sodium Lauryl Sulfoacetate, Sodium Lauroyl Sarcosinate, Coco-Betaine, Glycol Distearate, Glycereth-26, Decyl Glucoside, Coconut Acid, Sodium Hydroxide, Parfum/Fragrance, Sodium Isethionate, Citric Acid, Ppg-5-Ceteth-20, Sodium Chloride, Divinyldimethicone/Dimethicone Copolymer, Polyquaternium-7, Amodimethicone, Polyquaternium-10, Carbomer, Acrylates Copolymer, Peg-55 Propylene Glycol Oleate, Propylene Glycol, C11-15 Pareth-7, Hexyl Cinnamal, Benzoic Acid, Laureth-9, Butylene Glycol, Glycerin, Linalool, Tocopherol, Olea Europaea Fruit Oil/Olive Fruit Oil, Camelina Sativa Seed Oil, Trideceth-12, Salicylic Acid, Helianthus Annuus Seed Extract/Sunflower Seed Extract, Sodium Benzoate, Magnesium Nitrate, Benzyl Alcohol, C12-13 Pareth-23, C12-13 Pareth-3, Hydrolyzed Vegetable Protein Pg-Propyl Silanetriol, Limonene, Arginine, 2-Oleamido-1,3-Octadecanediol, Poly (Linseed Oil), Benzophenone-4, Phenoxyethanol, Citronellol, Ci 14700/Red 4, Methylchloroisothiazolinone, Sorbic Acid, Haematococcus Pluvialis Extract, Magnesium Chloride, Methylisothiazolinone, Caprylic/Capric Triglyceride, Potassium Sorbate, CI 15510/Orange 4.